jonwu/YangGang/yang-gang-backend/README.md

 "r = Redis(host='localhost', port=6379)" and comment out the other line where host='redis'.
 This is important because the redis hostname is different on AWS.

 1. We need to build the images and deploy to ECR so that docker-compose can access them.
+If you haven't created the ECR repositories, you need to do that.
 I've already created ECR repositories for my containers, so we just need to run the following commands.

     - cd poller
     - docker build -t poller .